 Then we’d get off the ice, I’d spin for 10-20′ and stretch

-This took us 3.5 hours from start to finish.
+The entire workout took us 3.5 hours from start to finish.
 And we basically did dick like all true sprint workouts; most of it was spent resting in-between maximal effort, short-duration stuff.
 In those 4 hours we accumulated what, maybe a couple of thousand meters and 10′ of total work time.
 Because that’s the only way to get maximal intensity: short-repeats, long rest intervals and a whole lot of doing nothing in-between (passive recovery is better here than active recovery).

 In comparison, my bike workouts were usually 60-90 minutes and burned staggeringly more calories than the sprint training I did.
 And any muscular development I got was primarily from lifting although speed skating is very odd in this regard, often building legs without lifting.
 But that’s because it’s kind of a natural blood flow restriction activity, something I will eventually write about.
 But it’s not typical of sports in this regard.